kofisis/tf-module-task/README.md

 # tf-module-tasks

-This module creates an s3 bucket and assigns and grants a created s3 user the ability to get & put objects
+This module creates an s3 bucket and an IAM user who is assigned the permission to get & put objects in the S3 bucket created
 ~~~
 Usage